jdalberthal/Video-and-Image-Fun/README.md

 - **`Show-ScrollingImagesVideosVerticalMediaElement.ps1`**
   - **Description**: Creates a vertical-scrolling display using the native Windows MediaElement.
   - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosSphereMediaElement.ps1`**
+  - **Description**: Loops through and displays selected images or videos on a rotating 3D sphere.
+Uses the built-in Windows MediaElement, which may have more limited video format support.
+  - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosFacetedSphereMediaElementSingle.ps1`**
+  - **Description**: Displays one media file at a time from a playlist, showing the same media on all facets of a rotating 3D sphere.
+Uses the native Windows MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosFacetedSphereMediaElementMulti.ps1`**
+  - **Description**: Displays multiple media files at once, with each facet of a rotating 3D sphere showing a different file from the playlist.
+Uses the native Windows MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosPie3DMediaElement.ps1`**
+  - **Description**: Displays media on the front and back of 8 rotating 3D pie slices using the native Windows MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosPinwheelMediaElement.ps1`**
+  - **Description**: Displays media on multiple, independently rotating 3D planes arranged in a pinwheel pattern using the native Windows MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosRotatingStarMediaElement.ps1`**
+  - **Description**: Displays selected images and videos on a rotating 3D star-shaped object using MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosWagonWheelMediaElement.ps1`**
+  - **Description**: Displays media on the outer curved faces of rotating 3D wagon wheel slices.
+Each slice plays media independently.
+Uses the built-in Windows MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

 ## Getting Started